JianLoong/famous-people/content/contribute.md

 title: Contribute
 ---

-Please enter the details of the person you would like to contribute.
+Please enter the details of the person you would like to contribute to the APi.

 {{% comment %}}